Doohl/Origin/README.md

   <img src="https://dl.dropboxusercontent.com/u/10657252/Art/OriginBanner.png" alt="Logo"/>
 </p>

+WARNING: this project has been discontinued now for several years.
+Beware ye who entereth.

 Origin
 ======
 A single-player 2D ASCII roguelike created by Doohl, all rights reserved.
 The rights are so reserved they just do not have time for your shit today.